 Virtual Memory is one of the most useful features that allows you to instantly free up RAM’s storage space.
 The high disk usage on Windows usually occurs due to a shortage of RAM space.
 Hence, in this scenario, we can use virtual memory to compensate for the shortage of storage space on RAM.
 It can be achieved by transferring a few files and pages from the random access memory to your device’s disk storage.
 To reset the virtual memory, follow these quick steps:

-In the System Settings window, switch to the “Advanced” tab and then tap on the “Settings” button placed in the “Performance” section.
+STEP 2 = In the System Properties window, switch to the “Advanced” tab and then hit the “Settings” button placed in the “Performance” section.

-In the next window that appears on the screen, switch to the “Advanced” tab and then tap on “Change”.
+STEP 3 = In the next window that appears on the screen, switch to the “Advanced” tab and then hit the “Change” button.

 4. Customize Power Settings